FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

 ## Using AMQP with Node-RED

-In this section, we’ll guide you through using AMQP with Node-RED.
-We'll cover setting up AMQP in Node-RED, configuring different exchange types, and integrating them into your flows.
-Throughout the guide, we will learn how to send and receive messages based on each exchange method.
+In this section, we will guide you through integrating AMQP with Node-RED.
+The guide will cover setting up AMQP in Node-RED, configuring various exchange types, and incorporating them into your flows.
+You will learn how to send and receive messages based on different exchange methods.
+To effectively demonstrate these concepts, we will use a variety of scenarios and examples.

 ### Prequiste

 - **AMQP Supported Broker Server:** Ensure you have a running AMQP-supported broker server.
 For this guide, we are using RabbitMQ.
-- **Node-RED AMQP Node:** Install the AMQP contrib node via Node-RED palette manager.
+- **Node-RED AMQP Node:** Install the [AMQP contrib node](https://flows.nodered.org/node/@stormpass/node-red-contrib-amqp) via Node-RED palette manager.

 ### Understanding AMQP Node configuration settings.